Amber-DiNenna/portfolio-project/README.md

 * _Not sure why, but when I link to Bootstrap, it causes by sidebar text to come out of it's box._

 ## License

+_Please feel free to make contributions and contact me with any questions at amberdinenna@gmail.com._

 _MIT License